 JAMES SYLER (b.1961) was born in Hyde Park, NY and raised in New York and Florida.
-In 1983 he received a B.M. degree from Northern Illinois University and in 1988 a M.M. degree from the University of Miami.
+He received a B.M. degree from Northern Illinois University in 1983 and in a M.M. degree from the University of Miami in 1988.
 In 1991 he continued his studies at the University of Texas at Austin.
 He has studied privately with composers Alfred Reed, Karl Korte and Pulitzer prizewinner Michael Colgrass.
 Equally at ease with modern and traditional techniques, his compositions have been noted for their lyricism and drama.
 His compositional interests move equally between orchestral, wind ensemble, choral and chamber forms.
 He has developed a personal style that is eclectic, energetic and innovative, yet able to communicate with diverse audiences.
 His works have been performed nationally and internationally.

 Mr. Syler has been on the adjunct faculty at the University of Texas at San Antonio since 2001 and teaches private composition lessons, Orchestration, Contrapuntal Techniques, Masterpieces of Music and American Roots Music.
 From 1998-2001 he was on the faculty at Florida Atlantic University in Boca Raton, Florida and from 1995-1998 at Flagler College in St. Augustine, Florida.
 Mr. Syler is married to pianist Elizabeth Gutierrez and resides in San Antonio, Texas.